edgecase/glue.js/README.md

 In the example above, `"Target object changed."` is logged on the console when the value of `v1` changed by the `set` operator.

+For more examples, please see the specs directory.

 # Core methods
 ##contructor
 ```javascript